 Solution 6: Erase the SD card

 If have no luck to repair the disk with Disk Utility, that indicates the SD card is severely corrupted.
 But don't be panic, any file system corruption can be solved by reformatting.
-The operation will erase all data on the card, please back up with iBoysoft Mac Data Recovery firstly.
+The operation will erase all data on the card, please back up with iBoysoft Data Recovery for Mac firstly.

 Solution 7: Send the SD card to local repair center

 If your SD card is not showing in Disk Utility, the card might be physically damaged and your Mac can't recognize the SD card.
 Under this circumstance, you can try data recovery software.
 If you are lucky enough, iBoysoft Data Recovery for Mac can recognize the SD card.
 Then send it to local repair center or replace it with a new one.